Skip to main content

 Senior Credit Rights After 65

-Last updated: April 8, 2026 Bottom line: Federal law generally says a lender cannot deny credit, discourage an application, or charge more just because a borrower is older.
-A lender can still review real credit factors like income, debts, credit history, collateral, and whether income is likely to continue, but it generally cannot brush aside … Read more
+Last updated: May 27, 2026 Bottom line: A lender usually cannot deny credit, push you away from applying, charge you more, or offer worse terms just because you are over 65.
+A lender can still review real credit facts, such as income, debts, credit history, home value, collateral, and whether income is likely to continue. … Read more